mazzastar/CV/README.md

 Web development
 ---------------

 I´m a fast learning and enthusiastic guy who strongly believes in the power of tech.
-After a few years working in financial technology, I decided the world of startups would be a new challenge as well as invigorate my interest in software craftmanship.
+After a few years working in financial technology, I decided the world of startups would be a new challenge as well as invigorate my interest in software craftmanship practices.
 I decided to update my current skillset regarding programming practices and accelerate my learning-process by joining Makers Academy in London.

 ### Skillset